edspencer/bragdoc-ai/README.md

 ### Document Publishing

+Documents can be created and edited inside the UI with Canvas mode.
+The user can then just copy the content and paste it somewhere else, like in an email to their manager.

+There are also various publishing options:

 - After creating an update Document, user can:
-  - publish it to a url like https://bragdoc.ai/edspencer/world-labs/weekly/2024-12-20
+  - publish it to a url like https://bragdoc.ai/edspencer/world-labs/weekly/some-private-fragment/2024-12-20.
+Allows manager to view the doc.
+The some-private-fragment is a password that lets the manager view the document.
+Should be generated randomly from a dictionary of English words
   - Update a Google Document by creating a new page and adding the document content to it
   - Email the document to a recipient (would allow user to schedule a weekly update report generation, with it being emailed to them, their manager or both)

+The document editing UI is already complete.

 ### Achievement Logging
 - Record individual or batch accomplishments